Updated on September 11, 2023 by Julie McCool

 Messick's Farm Market combines kid-friendly activities and beautiful pick-your-own fields for a fun family day out.
-The farm offers u-pick sunflowers plus other cut flowers and tasty tomatoes throughout the summer months.
+The farm is a wonderful spot for strawberry picking, and they offer u-pick sunflowers, other cut flowers, and tasty tomatoes throughout the summer months.

 The farm is open daily and includes a market, deli and kitchen, kid's play areas, and more along with the u-pick fields.
 Kids can enjoy the petting zoo, jump pillow, climbing tower, and play areas then cool off with an ice cream treat.